School of Medicine and UVA Funding Opportunities

 Thelma R. Swortzel Collaborative Research Award

 This program, initiated in 2004, provides support for innovative research collaborations in the areas of ear, eye, heart, or cancer.
 Its goal is to support collaborative research that is translational, addresses unmet clinical needs, and leads to improvements in health care.
-Most recent deadline (see RFP): May 4, 2015; the next call for proposals will be in Spring 2016.
-Program contact: Dr. Steven Wasserman (243-7088).
+The most recent deadline (see RFP) was 6 May 2022.
+Program contact: Dr. David Driscoll.
+Recent awardees:

 Annette Lightner Research Award in Rheumatology, Autoimmune Diseases, and Arthritis

 This program supports medical research in rheumatology, autoimmune diseases, and rheumatoid arthritis (with particular interest in dermatomyositis).
 Research on diabetes is not funded by this program.
-Most recent deadline (see previous RFP): June 6, 2014.
-Program contact: Dr. Steven Wasserman.
+The most recent deadline (see RFP) was 13 May 2022.
+Program contact: Dr. David Driscoll.
+Recent awardees were:

 Henry Rose Carter Research Award in Malaria or Public Health

 This program, whose competitions are conducted intermittently, provides support for innovative research related to malaria or other public health problems.
 Proposals must have a clear link to human populations.
-Most recent deadline (see previous RFP): July 31, 2013.
-Due its modest endowment, this award is offered every 2 – 4 years.
-Program contact: Dr. Steven Wasserman.
+The most recent deadline (see RFP) was June 4, 2021.
+Due its modest endowment, this award is offered every 2 – 4 years, no sooner than 2023.
+Program contact: Dr. David Driscoll.
+Recent awardees were:

 - 2013: Christopher Moore (Medicine/ID) – Prevalence of non-Plasmodium falciparum malaria in Southwestern Uganda using PCR analysis of blood slides: a community epidemiology study